Thrunite Archer Pro Flashlight Review

 Short Review

-The Thrunite Archer Pro flashlight is a nice update and upgrade and even companion to the Archer Mini.
-This is a sleek light and USB-C charging works well.
+The Thrunite Archer Pro flashlight is a nice update, upgrade, and even companion to the Archer Mini.
+This is a sleek light, and USB-C charging works well.
 I like the bookend standard modes of Firefly and Turbo, but the addition of ramping in the middle is nice.
 I would love to be able to swap the built-in 14500, though.

 Long Review